 Ad scheduling allows an advertiser to select day and time to run the ad.

 Running an ad 24×7 may not always be better for good ROI or return on investment.

 As an example, if you are targeting a campaign for a particular GEO, target the day time only and don’t run the ads when most of the people are sleeping.

-Analyze time slot and days when your ads get a better response from viewers.
+Analyze time slots and days when your ads get a better response from viewers.
 Then schedule ads accordingly.

 As a result, your ads can have more conversions because it is showing to a potential customer who is more likely to convert.
-May not directly lower the CPC but definitely can help with higher conversion rates.
+It may not directly lower the CPC but definitely can help with higher conversion rates.